Skip to main content

 How do I convert Pascals to Kilogram-force per Square Centimeters?

-The SI derived unit of pressure equal to one newton per square meter (N/m²).
+The SI derived unit of pressure (and stress), formally defined as one newton per square meter (N/m²) by ISO 80000-4.
 To convert Pascals to Kilogram-force per Square Centimeters, multiply by 1.0197e-5.
 For example, 25 Pa equals 0.000254929 kgf/cm².

 How many Kilogram-force per Square Centimeters are in 1 Pascal?